 Civilization describes a particularly complex society, one which flourished in the particular climate of the Holocene interglacial period, and which proved untenable in the new climate of the Fifth World.

 We often associate civilization with music, art, storytelling, literature, philosophy, science, and other such hallmarks of social sophistication and achievement, but all of these pre-date civilization by tens of thousands of years.
-The earliest civilizations emerge in Africa and Asia about 15,000 years ago, but we find our earliest evidence of music, art, mathematics, and religious rituals more than 25,000 years before that.
+The earliest civilizations emerge in Africa and Eurasia about 15,000 years ago, but we find our earliest evidence of music, art, mathematics, and religious rituals more than 25,000 years before that.
 We can either accept “civilization” as a synonym for society itself (since every society has shared these characteristics for tens of thousands of years), or use it more narrowly to mean, specifically, those societies which employed a particular level of complexity marked by cities (as the word ultimately derives from the Latin civitas, meaning “city”).

 With cities comes a number of characteristics which civilizations do seem to uniquely possess, in particular: